1888–89 Football League: December and January

-Wed 26 December 1888 Boxing Day fixture

 League leaders Preston travelled to West Bromwich Albion on Boxing Day winning 5–0 and, with Aston Villa not playing, they established a nine-point lead having played two games more.

-Saturday 5 January 1889: Preston Champions

 A 1–0 victory over Blackburn Rovers on 29 December took Preston North End into the new year still unbeaten with just four games remaining.
 Their first game of 1889 would be at home to Notts County in a game that would see them crowned champions of the inaugural league with three games to spare provided Aston Villa also lost at Burnley.
-Notts County arrived at Deepdale having failed to win in seven outings, the last five of which had all ended in defeat and rarely threatened as Preston ran out 4–1 winners.
-Aston Villa slumped to a 0–4 defeat at Burnley which saw Preston crowned champions.
+Notts County arrived at Deepdale having failed to win in seven outings, the last five of which had all ended in defeat and rarely threatened as Preston ran out 4–1 winners in thickening fog.
+Aston Villa arrived at Burnley with just eight players, three of their team struggling to find the ground in the fog that had already arrived in the town before kick off.
+Having started the game three players short, two did emerge a few minutes into the game but they played most of the game with ten men and slumped to a 0–4 defeat, which saw Preston crowned champions.
 The Deepdale club remained unbeaten in their final three games to complete their league programme unbeaten.

 Attendances

-Everton FC drew the highest average home attendance in the first edition of the Football League.
+Everton drew the highest average home attendance in the first edition of the Football League.